On the superposition principle and non-linear response in spin glasses: Explicit dependence of on Hamming distance ( )

 where $q_\mathrm{EA}$ is the Edwards-Anderson self-overlap, and $a(T)$ and $b(T)$ are defined by an experimental fit,

-where $\Tm$ is the measuring temperature.
-Figs. 11 and 12 of~\cite{lederman:91} display $a(T)$ and $b(T)$, respectively, for four representative values of $\Tm$.
+Figs. 11 and 12 of Ref.~\cite{lederman:91} display $a(T)$ and $b(T)$, respectively, for four representative values of $T$.
 For our purposes, we are only interested in the ratio $\beta/\alpha$, which, from Eq.~\eqref{eq:alpha_beta_expression}, is independent of $\delta q_\mathrm{EA}/\delta T$.
-Our working temperature is $\Tm = 37.5$, or a reduced temperature $T_\mathrm{r}=0.90$.
+Our working temperature is $T = 37.5$, or a reduced temperature $T_\mathrm{r}=0.90$.
 From Fig. 10 of Lederman \emph{et al.}~\cite{lederman:91}, this leads to $a\approx 29.02$ and $b\approx 684.03$, generating the ratio,